Biography

 Beyond the Senses

-He can hear a person’s heartbeat from more than 20 feet away, or people whispering on the other side of a standard soundproofed wall.
-Daredevil can also tell whether a person is lying by listening to changes in heartbeat (though he can be fooled by a pacemaker or those able to control their own heartbeat), and also identify people by the specific patterns of their heartbeats.
-Daredevil’s ability to remember tastes enables him to determine every ingredient of a food or drink he samples, as long as there are at least 20 milligrams of that substance present.
-Murdock also has a unique “radar sense” that allows him to perceive the proximity and arrangement of objects around him.
+Daredevil's ability to remember tastes enables him to determine every ingredient of a food or drink he samples, as long as at least 20 milligrams of that substance is present.
+Murdock also has a unique "radar sense" that allows him to perceive the proximity and arrangement of objects around him.
 He cannot, however, discern pictures or video images, and he can only guess at colors based on the amount of heat they are absorbing or reflecting.

 Matt Murdock using his powers as Daredevil.

-His super human senses render him extraordinarily vulnerable to excessive sound, odors, etc., which can incapacitate him.
+His superhuman senses render him extraordinarily vulnerable to excessive sound, odors, etc., which can incapacitate him.

 Having received partial training as a ninja, Daredevil can control his autonomic functions, such as breathing and blood flow, to a certain degree, giving him the ability to go without air for extended periods.